AlexJackson01/meet-in-the-middle/README.md

 The app will run on ```http://localhost:3000``` as the default port.

-The app is also available to view on Heroku - LINK HERE.
+The app is also available to view on [Netlify](https://meet-in-the-middle.netlify.app) @ meet-in-the-middle.netlify.app.

 &nbsp;
 # API keys